 A stylish grab bar not only helps those a bit unsteady due to age or illness but may be helpful with smaller children as well.
 Grab bars that match or complement existing fittings can actually punch up your bathroom decor, and they are useful as temporary hanging spots for towels or clothing and for occasionally helping anyone's balance.
 They must be attched to firm blocking or studs in the wall, and for sure they're not just for hospitals and nursing homes anymore.

-Top: A handsome grab bar is a smart, stylish addition to anyone's shower and may come in handy in unexpected ways (courtesy V & Company).
+Top: A handsome grab bar is a smart, stylish addition to anyone's shower and may come in handy in unexpected ways (Photo by Jose Soriano on Unsplash).
 Bottom: Grab bars that match your bathroom fittings up the style quotient a notch while serving a practical purpose (courtesy of Kohler).

 5. Super Sink